 Many or all of the companies featured provide compensation to LendEDU.
 These commissions are how we maintain our free service for consumers.
 Compensation, along with hours of in-depth editorial research, determines where & how companies appear on our site.

 Note: This offer has changed and might not be available to some Platinum Card users.
 Instead, American Express now offers companion certificates to users of the Delta Platinum SkyMiles Credit Card and the Delta Reserve Credit Card.
 Check out the latest offerings for the Platinum Card from American Express here.

 One of the most popular mileage credit cards is the Platinum Card from American Express, which has seen a spike in new applications due to periodic promotions offering huge amounts of bonus miles upon the opening of a new account.
-American Express is known for its credit card benefits, such as travel discounts and special perks for card holders, and one of those benefits is the Companion Fare.
+American Express credit cards are known to come with a large number of benefits, including travel discounts and special perks for cardholders, and one of those benefits is the Companion Fare.
 But how can you actually get it?
 More importantly, is it worth the trouble?

 How Does the American Express Companion Fare Work?

 There’s good news and bad news about the Companion Fare program, and you should know both before signing up for the Platinum card – especially if the Companion Fare is your main reason for applying.